cjohansen/replicant/README.md

 Replicant does not **need** to know about cross-cutting concerns like i18n, theming, etc. Since the entire UI can be represented as data, you can implement concerns like these with pure data transformations.
-However, there are speed gains to be had if you can postpone such transformations to just in time for rendering, which is why Replicant will eventually provide a hook for this.
-The hook will be a global one, and does not necessitate a bespoke component abstraction.
+However, there are performance gains to be had if you can postpone such transformations to just in time for rendering.
+Replicant provides [aliases](#alias) for this purpose.

 ## Contribute